 Laura Esping (Georgia) is a Twin Cities actor and educator last seen at Six Points Theater in Sisters in Law playing Ruth Bader Ginsburg.
 Since moving to the Twin Cities, she has performed with many local theaters including At the Foot of the Mountain, In the Heart of the Beast, The Jungle Theater, Theatre de la Jeune Lune, Illusion Theatre, Pillsbury House, Penumbra Theatre, Full Circle Theatre, Park Square Theatre, Yellow Tree Theatre and the Guthrie Theater.
 As an educator, Laura has taught theater at Concordia College and served as a teaching artist in many venues including area theaters, high schools, prisons, and treatment centers.
 Laura holds a BA from the University of Iowa and an MFA from the University of Minnesota.
 She is honored to be back at Six Points Theater working on this new and very timely play with these assembled artists.

 Ashley Horiuchi (Annie, 2020) is very excited to be making her Six Points Theater debut!
 She is an actor and teaching artist based in the Twin Cities, originally from Salt Lake City, Utah.
-Her recent credits include Hells Canyon with Theater Mu, The Buddha Prince with TigerLion Arts, and Troilus and Cressida in the Guthrie’s Dowling Studio.
+Her recent credits include Theater Mu (Hells Canyon), TigerLion Arts (The Buddha Prince), and Guthrie Theater's Dowling Studio (Troilus and Cressida).

 PRODUCTION ARTISTS

 Faye M. Price (Director) is thrilled to be making her directorial debut at Six Points Theater.
 She is the former co-Artistic Producing Director and co-Center Director of Pillsbury House + Theatre in Minneapolis, where she helped to lead the transformation of Pillsbury House and Pillsbury House Theatre, into a one-of-a-kind, center for creativity and community.
 At the award-winning Pillsbury House, she brought some of the country’s most challenging and exciting living playwrights to the Twin Cities.
 She has performed on many national stages and was a founding acting company member of both Mixed Blood Theater and Penumbra Theatre.
 As a production dramaturg at the Guthrie, Faye collaborated on over 30 productions.
-Other recent dramaturgical work includes the McCarter Theatre Center and Berkley Repertory Theatre production of Bulrusher, the Guthrie production of Skeleton Crew and the Broadway production of A Wonderful World: The Louis Armstrong Musical now playing at Studio 54.
-Faye directed the world premiere of Nina Simone: Four Women at Park Square Theatre in St. Paul, A Crack in the Sky at the History Theatre, The Watsons go to Birmingham - 1963 at the Kennedy Center, Angels in America: Millennium Approaches at Macalester College and most recently The Gin Game at Park Square.
+Other recent dramaturgical work includes the McCarter Theatre Center and Berkley Repertory Theatre (Bulrusher), the Guthrie Theater (Skeleton Crew) and the Broadway production of A Wonderful World: The Louis Armstrong Musical recently at Studio 54.
+At Park Square Theatre in St. Paul, Faye directed the world premiere of Nina Simone: Four Women, and most recently The Gin Game, History Theatre (A Crack in the Sky), the Kennedy Center (The Watsons go to Birmingham - 1963), and Macalester College (Angels in America: Millennium Approaches).
 She's been awarded the McKnight Foundation Distinguished Artist Award, and the August Wilson Fellowship.

 Michael Hoover (Scenic Design) returns to Six Points Theater after designing Torch Song, Sisters in Law, Two Jews Walk Into A War...,The People's Violin, Promise of America, O my God!, Shul, Actually, The Last Schwartz, Natasha and the Coat, Collected Stories, We Are the Levinsons, The Whipping Man, Dai (enough), Bad Jews, and The Tale of the Allergist’s Wife, among others.
 Michael has designed for Guthrie Theater, Theater Latté Da, History Theatre, Torch Theatre, Girl Friday Productions, and Yellow Tree Theatre.
 Most recently, he was the Lead Scenic Artist at the Guthrie Theater.

 A. Emily Heaney (Costume Design) is pleased to return to Six Points Theater, after working on The Moneylender’s Daughter and The Wanderers.
-She recently costumed the world premiere of Cold Planet, Warm Heart for Fortune’s Fool Theatre.
+At Fortune’s Fool Theatre, she recently costumed the world premiere of Cold Planet, and Warm Heart.
 She has costumed shows for theaters around the Twin Cities, including Park Square Theatre, Lakeshore Players Theatre, Gremlin Theater, Walking Shadow Theatre, Shakespeare & Company, and Theatre in the Round.
-Regionally, she has worked for Paul Bunyan Playhouse in Bemidji and Pioneer Place in St. Cloud.
+Regionally, she worked for Paul Bunyan Playhouse in Bemidji and Pioneer Place in St. Cloud.
 Emily is the National Costume Rental Coordinator at Norcostco in Golden Valley.

 James Eischen (Lighting Design) made his debut at Six Points Theater with Sisters in Law.
-He's worked in Medora, N.D., for the Medora Musical; Superman Becomes Lois Lane, History Theatre; and national tours for Jekyll & Hyde and Ring of Fire.
-Numerous productions at: Troupe America, Lyric Arts Anoka, Normandale Community College, Umbrella Collective, Old Log Theatre, Duluth Playhouse, Lyric Opera of the North, University of Wisconsin, Eau Claire, and University of Minnesota, Duluth.
+He's worked in Medora, N.D., for the Medora Musical; History Theatre (Superman Becomes Lois Lane), and national tours for Jekyll & Hyde and Ring of Fire.
+Numerous productions at Troupe America, Lyric Arts Anoka, Normandale Community College, Umbrella Collective, Old Log Theatre, Duluth Playhouse, Lyric Opera of the North, University of Wisconsin, Eau Claire, and the University of Minnesota, Duluth.
 He taught at UMD where he received his BFA.

-Rick Polenek (Properties Design) returns to Six Points having previously designed props for Survivors (2025) and Survivors (2024), The Moneylender’s Daughter, Sisters in Law, Two Jews Walk Into A War…, Shul and The Whipping Man and scenery for Mizlansky/Zilinsky, Chanukah in the Dark and The Wanderers.
+Rick Polenek (Property Design) returns to Six Points having previously designed props for Survivors - 2025, Survivors - 2024, The Moneylender’s Daughter, Sisters in Law, Two Jews Walk Into A War…, Shul and The Whipping Man and scenery for Mizlansky/Zilinsky, Chanukah in the Dark and The Wanderers.
 Rick has been active in the Twin Cities’ theater and design communities for over 50 years as a scenic designer, exhibition designer, commercial art director and college instructor.
-Recent projects include Mauritius for Stage North Theatre Company and Anastasia for Concordia University.
+Recent projects include Stage North Theatre Company (Mauritius) and for Concordia University (Anastasia).

 Tom Burgess (Projection Design) is pleased to be returning to Six Points Theater after working on The Wanderers, Sisters in Law, Groupthink and Chanukah in the Dark.
 Tom has been a scenic designer, technical director, and properties artisan for several Twin Cities theatre companies over the years.
 He is faculty and the Technical Director at Normandale Community College where he has taught for the last 18 years.

-Becca Kravchenko (Stage Manager) returns to Six Points Theater after working on Survivors (2025) and Survivors (2024), Just for Us, Torch Song, and Sisters in Law.
+Becca Kravchenko (Stage Manager) returns to Six Points Theater after working on Survivors - 2025, Survivors - 2024, Just for Us, Torch Song, and Sisters in Law.
 She has taken on multiple roles in the Twin Cities theater community including that of carpenter, electrician, and stagehand.
 Some of the companies she has worked with in the past include Park Square Theatre, Mixed Blood Theatre, Theater Mu, Guthrie Theater, and Chanhassen Dinner Theatres.
 She has a BA in Theatre Arts from Augsburg University.

 Samantha Fairchild (Assistant Stage Manager) is excited to make her debut with Six Points Theater!
 She's been a stage manager and ASM at various companies across the Twin Cities, including Wonderlust Productions, Playwrights' Center, Mixed Blood Theatre, Old Log Theatre, Theatre in the Round, Minneapolis Musical Theatre, and Classical Actors Ensemble.
 Samantha's acted in multiple shows at Old Log Theatre, Classical Actors Ensemble, and Theatre Coup d'Etat and works at TigerLion Arts as their Organizational Associate.
 She was a special education teacher for 5 years before doing freelance theater full-time.